OpenOrienteering/mapper-manual/pages/toolbars.md

 This tool can be used to measure line lengths and area sizes.
 It will show both real world length or area in meters and the resulting length or area on the printed map.

 When this tool is activated, a window appears containing the measurements for the selected object.
-To measure different objects, the selection can be changed using the edit tool while the window is active.
+To measure different objects, the selection can be changed using the [edit objects tool](#tool_edit_point) while the window is active.
 It is also possible to draw new paths and have their length or area shown as they are drawn.

 ## Advanced drawing toolbar {#advanced-drawing-toolbar}